Fairchild C-82 Packet: Design and development

 Developed by Fairchild, the C-82 was intended as a heavy-lift cargo aircraft to succeed prewar civilian designs like the Curtiss C-46 Commando and Douglas C-47 Dakota using non-critical materials in its construction, primarily plywood and steel, so as not to compete with the production of combat aircraft.
 However, by early 1943 changes in specifications resulted in plans for an all-metal aircraft.
 The aircraft was designed for a number of roles, including cargo carrier, troop transport, parachute drop, medical evacuation, and glider towing.
 It featured a rear-loading ramp with wide doors and an empennage set 14 feet (4.3 m) off the ground that permitted trucks and trailers to back up to the doors without obstruction.
 The single prototype first flew on 10 September 1944.
 The aircraft were built at the Fairchild factory in Hagerstown, Maryland, with deliveries beginning in 1945 and ending in September 1948.

-Problems surfaced almost immediately, as the aircraft was found to be underpowered and its airframe inadequate for the heavy lifting it was intended to perform.
+Problems surfaced almost immediately.
+The aircraft was found to be underpowered and its airframe inadequate for the heavy lifting it was intended to perform.
 As a result, the Air Force turned to Fairchild for a solution to the C-82's shortcomings.
 A redesign was quickly performed under the designation XC-82B, which would overcome all of the C-82A's initial problems.